d-edge/foss-acronyms/README.md

 ## Want to support us?

-* Don't forget to give a star to this repo on GitHub!
+* Don't forget to give a ⭐ to this repo on GitHub!
 * Share your feedback and ideas to improve the collection!
 * Share the collection on your favorite social media and your friends!
 * Help us to improve the collection!